VirtualAnalogy/Paraphrasis/README.md

 ```

 *Note*: As of PluginParameters version 3.0, the multi-threaded implementation is
 the default; it is not necessary to force this definition anymore.
+Simply
+including `PluginParameters.h` is enough.

 Some dependencies of the multi-threaded implementation require C++11 support,
 so you may need to enable this for your compiler as necessary.
 Likewise, you